AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 ### Formal Knowledge

-* IGCSE's Business Studies: This subject creates a foundation for creating a product that is competitive or better to the existing ones.
-This also allowed me to understand on how to price DataPredict library for commercial uses.
+* IGCSE's Business Studies: This subject creates a foundation for creating products that are competitive or better to the existing ones.
+This also allowed me to understand on how to price DataPredict™ library for commercial uses.

 * A-Levels' Mathematics: This subject allows me to do first derivatives which is one of the A-Levels mathematics' topics.
 However, this don't generally cover derivatives involving matrices and tensors.